3 Producing microlearning delivery

 Micro delivery

-Having audiovisual at the centerpiece of delivery by providing easy to access audiovisual learning resources at course entry point is an important step in making content appear more appealing accessible and equitable to students.
+Having audiovisual resources as a feature of learning delivery is an important step in making content appear more appealing and accessible.

-In the case of micro-lectures or content presentations, they are primarily informational as the purpose is to communicate key content knowledge such as concepts, principles, and theories.
-We can illustrate these by including examples, such as case studies that demonstrate applicability and stimulate student interest.
-Another important strategy is using clear, to-the-point communication.
-Guided by less is more, means we should always be striving to convey points and information as concisely and directly as possible, to minimise unnecessary and avoidable cognitive load.
-These are points worth reiterating as we now move into considerations and steps involved in producing audiovisual delivery-based learning resources.
+Micro-lectures or content presentations are primarily informational, where the purpose is to communicate key content knowledge such as concepts, principles, and theories.
+We can illustrate concepts and principles by including examples and case studies that demonstrate applicability and stimulate student interest.
+Another important strategy is use of clear, to-the-point communication.
+With a 'less is more' mindset, we strive to convey information as concisely and directly as possible, to minimise unnecessary cognitive load.

-Learning delivery typically commences with a lecture style presentation of a unit of content that is recorded and segmented into instalments of two to three bite-sized learning resources that are between 5 to 15 minutes in length.
-If certain a topic requires a longer time frame and the presentation can be kept interesting, e.g. inherent nature of topic, delivery dynamics) that can be justifiable.
-However, the key point with microlearning still holds, delivery should more often be in the form of short bite-sized instalments.
+Learning delivery usually commences with a lecture style presentation of a unit of content that is recorded and segmented into instalments of two to three bite-sized learning resources that are between 5 to 15 minutes in length.
+If a topic requires a longer time because of the nature of the topic that is justifiable.
+But remember, the key point with microlearning still holds, delivery should primarily be in the form of short bite-sized instalments.
 This is key feature that marks microlearning as a distinct shift away from the traditional one hour long-form lectures.
-Bite-sizing is the way to make online lectures and recordings more attractive and convenient, noting that on campus students today also expect access to online recordings.

-Because microlearning is learner centred and thus focused on increasing student engagement in the process of their own learning, it is important that we build in opportunities for learners to engage and participate with appealing and purposeful activities.
-Learning activities are an essential component in online learning, presentation-based delivery of information, and interactive classes, such as tutorials, workshops, and labs.
-(Activities and exercises covered in detail Chapter 4)
+Because microlearning is learner centred and thus focused on increasing student engagement in their own learning, it is important that we build in opportunities for learners to engage and participate with appealing and purposeful activities.
+Learning activities are an essential component in online learning, for both presentation-based delivery of information, and for interactive classes, like tutorials and workshops.
+(Activities and exercises are covered in detail Chapter 4)

 Pre-recording content delivery: lectures, presentations

 A common method, for producing lectures and presentations is to record voice-overs to accompany slide presentations.
-Voice recordings can take place in a work office or at home and the process is relatively simple, you’re probably doing recordings like this already.
-I continue to use voiceover slides as a main-stay method because it gives high level control over content including wording and time-lengths for the learning resource being produced.
-Once voice-overs are recorded, that can be embedded into slides, and then converted from slide-show to video-play format.
+Voice recordings can take place in a work office or at home and the process is relatively simple, you may be doing recordings like this already.
+I continue to use voiceover slides as a main-stay method because it gives high level control over word choice for conveying content and time-lengths.
+Once voice-overs are recorded, we embed them into slides and then convert file the from slide-show to video-play format.

-However, there can be drawbacks with the recording voice-over for slides option.
+But there can be drawbacks with the recording voice-over for slides option.
 It can be time consuming, especially for those who encounter difficulty in adjusting to the seemingly void and unfamiliar world of voice recording.
-Then, a common challenge people encounter is being able to deliver an ‘easy to listen to’ style of voice.
-This is mainly due to the absence of an audience whose facial and body language features give instant feedback.
-I was caught by surprise myself with this, like many others, I found it difficult to break out of a ‘robotic’ voice.
-A listenable voice is one that includes fluctuating intonations, stress on certain words and pacing that creates a rhythm that is adds to ease of listening.
+Many people experience difficulty with being able to deliver an ‘easy to listen to’ style of voice.
+This is largely due to the absence of an audience whose facial and body language features give instant feedback.
+I was caught by surprise myself when I found it difficult to break out of a ‘robotic’ voice.
+A listenable voice is one that includes fluctuating intonations, stress on certain words, and pacing that creates a rhythm that all add to ease of listening.

 My early experience with recording